Leybourne LakesSat 6 Jul

 Maps are overprinted with the Organiser’s telephone number.

-Orienteering is an adventure sport and you take part at your own risk and are
+Orienteering is an adventure sport and you take part at your own risk and are responsible for your own safety during the event.

 Miscellaneous